wt-854/wardBed/README.md

 # wardBed

+[Online Demo](https://ward-bed.herokuapp.com/).
 This application was generated using JHipster 6.8.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.8.0](https://www.jhipster.tech/documentation-archive/v6.8.0).

 ## About
 This is a web application that simulates a simple healthcare system for hospital staff.
-Demo [here](https://ward-bed.herokuapp.com/).

 ## Development